 Our intellectual property, particularly our proprietary rights in our electrokinetic technology, is critical to our success.
 We have acquired various patents, and filed other patent applications, for various applications and aspects of our electrokinetic technology.
 In addition, we generally enter into confidentiality and invention agreements with our employees and consultants.
 Such patents and agreements and various other measures we take to protect our intellectual property from use by others may not be effective for various reasons generally applicable to patents and their granting and enforcement.
-In addition, the costs associated with enforcing patents, confidentiality and invention agreements or other intellectual property rights may be expensive.
-Our inability to protect our proprietary intellectual property rights or gain a competitive advantage from such rights could harm our ability to generate revenues and, as a result, our business and operations.
+In addition, the costs associated with enforcing patents, confidentiality and invention agreements or other intellectual property rights or gain a competitive advantage from such rights could harm our ability to generate revenues and, as a result, our business and operations.